spacetimeengineer/mupy/README.md

 ## Project ρ

-Project ρ (Recursive Hardware Operations) was a project which explored hardware modularity to it's manufacturing limit.
-The basic idea was to ask if there was some optimal set of shapes / limited parts which could make it easier to print and assemble anything.
+Project ρ (Recursive Hardware Operations) was a project which explored hardware modularity and manufacturing tecquniques .
+The basic idea was to ask if there was some set of optimal shapes / limited parts which could make it easier to print and assemble anything.
 The idea was borrowed from legos except that the parts would need to be designed with specific requirements in mind that would improve the quality of any assembly especially when it comes to binding and unbinding.

 ![Alt Text](resources/rho_legend_0.png)